OpenFOAM-BuildingPhysics/windDrivenRainFoam/README.md

 ### Usage

-You can compile the solver for the specific OpenFOAM version by checking out commit with corresponding tag.
+You can compile the solver for a specific OpenFOAM version by checking out the commit with corresponding tag.
 For example, for OpenFOAM v9:

 	git clone https://gitlab.ethz.ch/openfoam-cbp/solvers/winddrivenrainfoam.git
 	cd winddrivenrainfoam